 Rocco Forte Villa Igiea

 This beautiful, apricot-hued, turn-of-the-century palazzo sits by the waterfront overlooking the Gulf of Palermo.
-A luxurious hotel, popular with royalty and Hollywood stars, offers a palatial atmosphere, with design-driven guest rooms, world-class Italian restaurants, and landscaped terraces where you can drink, dine, and socialize with like-minded travelers while admiring magnificent sunsets.
+A luxurious hotel, Rocco Forte Villa Igiea is popular with royalty and Hollywood stars.
+It offers a palatial atmosphere, with design-driven guest rooms, world-class Italian restaurants, and landscaped terraces.
+Drink, dine, and socialize with like-minded travelers while admiring magnificent sunsets.

 Salita Belmonte, 43, 90142, Palermo